Location Analytics: Exploring Foot Traffic at Your New Business Location with GoodVision

 - STEP 3: Multiply the percentage from step 1 by the number in step 2.
 The resulting number is an estimate of how much sales will increase due to higher foot traffic.

-How can you analyze your own location?
+How can you analyse your own location?

 Here you might have some concerns, because data from street cameras do not lay on the floor just like that right?

 - Get a video-footage from the location — how?
 A) You can buy street camera footage from the local camera operator or B) Ask your local surveillance company to perform in-field monitoring.
 In the latter case, the supplier will perform all necessary steps to get the footage, plus you can specify the exact camera view.
+(Send us the inquiry if you want to monitor traffic in your location anywhere on the globe).

 - Get the actionable insights from the data — GoodVision Video Insights provides complete structured data for further data analysis, providing traffic counts over time, exact traffic routes, and comprehensive reports.